Pixofield/keyshape-avd-format/README.md

 Most vector drawable features are imported successfully, but there are few limitations:

- * path trimming is not supported
- * clipping paths are not supported
  * pivotX and pivotY animations are not supported
  * easing interpolators (such as linear_out_slow_in) are approximated with cubic beziers
  * the alpha component in #AARRGGBB colors is ignored except in gradients